eic/epic-analysis/s3tools/README.md

     locally (most likely to `~/.mc/config.json`)

 Now you can run our S3 automation script: `s3tools/s3tool.rb`
-- Run without any arguments will print the usage guide
+- Run without any arguments to print the usage guide
 - This script can:
   - Download files from S3, given your choice of campaign production version, beam energy, detector configuration, radiative corrections, and more